Details About Registering for the ACT

 5. How to Register for the ACT Test?

-You can register for the ACT test either through the online option or through the mail option.
+You can send in your registration either through the online option or through mail.
 The method of registration that is allowed depends on:

 - The test location - Whether in the U.S or Canada, or in countries outside the U.S or Canada.